Bloom Institute of Technology: Controversies

 In May 2021, three former students brought suits against the company for a number of misrepresentations, including operating illegally without informing students, and misrepresenting their job placement rates.
 In April 2022, another former student filed a lawsuit for the same misrepresentations, this time adding Allred as a defendant.
+In March 2023, a class action lawsuit was filed against the company, Allred, and unnamed officers and directors.